Mariusmarten/mariusmarten.github.io/about.md

 permalink: /about/
 ---

-I'm a first year graduate student studying at Radboud University doing a double degree in Artificial Intelligence and Cognitive Neuroscience focusing on cognitive and neural computations.
-I'm passionate about computational neuroscience, statistical control theory, reinforcement learning, dynamical systems and information theory.
+I'm a second year graduate student studying at Radboud University doing a double degree in Artificial Intelligence and Cognitive Neuroscience focusing on cognitive and neural computations.
+I'm passionate about bayesian neural networks, active inference, reinforcement learning and information theory

 # Education